3D Design Principles

 What about after uni?

-When you graduate you will have the skills to enter a range of careers in the field of film, TV and theatre design.
-These include scenic design, stage management, prop making and location sourcing.
-In addition, the skills you acquire will be appropriate if you want to work in related areas such as retail design, exhibition design, museum design, merchandising and styling.
+Once you’ve completed this Film, TV and Stage design course, you’ll have the skills and knowledge to enter a range of careers in the field of film, TV and theatre design.
+Roles that you’ll be well-placed to apply for include scenic design, stage management, prop making and location sourcing.

-This programme has been developed with industry in response to the increasing local, national and international demand for graduates in film and TV set design.
+This Film, TV and Stage Design degree has been developed with industry in response to the increasing local, national and international demand for graduates in film and TV set design.

 A key feature of the course is the location of the University of Salford, which offers you the opportunity to seek employment with local and national companies, to undertake periods of placements/work experience and benefit from visiting specialist lecturers and professionals.
 In addition the course will include visits to companies to engage and meet with professional TV and film designers.